History of Ecuador: Lasso's (2021–2023) and Noboa's (since 2023) presidencies

 Lasso proposed a series of constitutional changes to enhance his government's ability to respond to rising, largely drug-related crime.
 In a referendum in February 2023, voters overwhelmingly rejected his proposed changes.
 This result weakened Lasso's political standing.
 Meanwhile, Lasso's government faced accusations of corruption.
 Citing those accusations and claiming that the government had failed to meet its demands from June 2022, CONAIE called on Lasso to resign and declared itself in a state of "permanent mobilization", threatening additional protests.

+In a bid to avoid impeachment after the opposition-controlled national assembly accused him of impeachment, Lasso triggered a provision in the Ecuadorian constitution, called "Muertaza Cruzada", which triggered both presidential and parliamentary elections.
+He moved to rule by decree and promised to hold fresh elections within six months.
+Military leadership of the country promised to back him.
+Lasso's move was condemned by opposition figures, including ex-president Rafael Correa and Leonidas Iza It was initially thought that Lasso would be a contender in the elections, but he later informed that he was not going to be a candidate.

+On 15 October 2023, center-right candidate Daniel Noboa won the run-off of the premature presidential election with 52.3% of the vote against leftist candidate Luisa González.
+On 23 November 2023, Daniel Noboa was sworn in as Ecuador's new president.